raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 of a single session.

-A server MUST NOT initiate Session Signaling messages until a client-initiated Session Signaling message is observed first.
+A server MUST NOT initiate Session Signaling messages until a client-initiated Session Signaling message is received first.
 This requirement is to ensure that the client does not observe unsolicited inbound messages until it has indicated its ability to handle them.

-Session Signaling support is therefore said to be confirmed after the first session signaling TLV has been sent by a client and successfully acknowledged by the server.
+Session Signaling support is therefore said to be confirmed from the client's point of view after the first session signaling TLV has been sent by that client and subsequently successfully acknowledged by the server.

 Use of Session Signaling by a client should be taken as an implicit request for a long-lived session.